NorthOC/decathlon_leaderboards/README.md

-# Decathlon CSV contestant data to JSON leaderboards
+# Decathlon Leaderboards

 Built with Flask.

-Takes a CSV file with contestant data, calculates scores, generates leaderboards, stores all of it in `temp/<timestamp>/output.json` and returns a view for the generated file.
+Takes a CSV file with contestant data, calculates scores, generates leaderboards, parses it in `temp/<timestamp>/output.json` and returns a view of the generated file.

 ## Directory documentation